apparebit/js-junction/packages/proact/README.md

 Additionally, for any `tag` that is the name of an HTML element, the property `h.tag` returns a function that, when invoked with some `args`, creates an element equivalent to `h('tag', ...args)`.
-Each such factory function is instantiated on-demand only and thereafter cached.
+Each such factory function is instantiated on demand and thereafter cached.

 ### `renderToString(node, { context = {} } = {})`